How Big is My Baby?

 Posted on 30th June 2019 at 13:24

 Being pregnant for the first time can pose lots of questions.
 One particular one is how big is my baby?
 Many women will not show a bump until they are well into the second trimester.
 It can be difficult to get an idea of how big the baby is.
-There are fruit analogies that help parent to be visualize how big their baby is.
+There are fruit analogies that help parents to visualize how big their baby is.
 However, a pregnancy scan is the best way of knowing for sure how the baby is growing.
 It is also a great way to bond with the baby.

 From getting your positive pregnancy test at 4 to 5 weeks and then advancing to 6 weeks, there are many changes that happen in the embryo.
 At this stage, an early viability scan will show a gestational sac, yolk sac and the embryo and this is the first opportunity to see the heart beat.
 The fetus is the size of a small seed at this stage.
 The embryo starts flat in the very early days of development but has now curled up into a very small tadpole shape.
 The major organs of the heart and central nervous system are continuing to develop.
 The stages of the development of the baby are divided with the embryo being used to describe the time from fertilization to 8 weeks and the fetus from 8 weeks to birth.
 To keep things simple, we will refer to the baby in this blog.